6.6kW Solar System Cost

 Finding the Right Installer

-GoSolarQuotes has an industry leading rating system for solar installers.
-We look at number of reviews, score of those reviews and years in business to give a trust rating.
+GoSolarQuotes has an industry-leading rating system for solar installers.
+We look at the number of reviews, score of those reviews and years in business to give a trust rating.
 We find this system to be the best way to judge a solar installer.

-- Get at least three quotes to compare.
+- Get at least 3 quotes to compare.

 - Check reviews and warranty support.